pyroteus/pyroteus/docs/source/maths/3-metric-based.rst

 mesh adaptation is able to control, whereas other mesh adaptation methods can only usually control element sizes.

-The metric decomposition above can be computed in Pyroteus using the function :func:`~.density_and_quotients`.
+The metric decomposition above can be computed in Goalie using the function :func:`~.density_and_quotients`.